jasonincanada/research/Dreaming/Section Notes/3 - The Scientific Literature.md

 * ancients regarded dreams as due to divine agency
 * two opposing currents through opinions of dreaming throughout history
 	* truthful and valuable, sent to dreamer to warn him or predict the future
-	* vain, deceitful, worthless, meant to mislead or destory
+	* vain, deceitful, worthless, meant to mislead or destroy

 Next: [[3a - Relation of Dreams to Waking Life]]